 This document is an initiative by Saudi activists, academics and intellectuals who took part in its drafting and evaluation.
 This vision is based on several demands for reform previously made by Saudi civil society leaders who are and have been subject to repression, imprisonment and prosecution by the authorities because of their activism.
 This document presents a fundamental people’s vision for reform in Saudi Arabia centering human rights and social justice as the most important benchmarks for reform.
-With Saudi Arabia assuming the G20 presidency for 2020, we firmly believe that it cannot achieve the G20’s basic aims of complete economic stability, sustainable development, the empowerment of women, enhancing human capital and increasing trade and investment flows without the real participation of Saudi society in each area of this work.
+We firmly believe that Saudi Arabia cannot achieve its Vision 2030 objectives of a vibrant society and a thriving economy without the real participation of Saudi society in each area of this work.
+However, in the authorities’ Vision 2030 for the Kingdom of Saudi Arabia our People’s Vision is missing.
 This vision is purely that of the people and is driven by our values as human rights defenders to amplify the demands of Saudi society and push for more rights and freedoms.
 Our vision will be realized by the Saudi authorities taking the following measures:

 IMMEDIATELY AND UNCONDITIONALLY RELEASE ALL HUMAN RIGHTS DEFENDERS AND OTHER PRISONERS OF CONSCIENCE, including their return to their ordinary lives and jobs without restrictions on their release.

 The Saudi Arabian authorities must end their repression of civil society and human rights defenders and allow them to work for greater rights and freedoms for all.